alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 Recreating the appearance of the source-line does not create an anchor.

-A confirmed anchor exists only when the project’s public confirmation record matches the claimed project name, creator name, and Anchor ID.
+A confirmed anchor exists only when the project’s official confirmation record matches the claimed project name, creator name, controlled project URL, Anchor ID, and source-line.

+## Controlled Project URL

+A confirmed project must provide a controlled project URL.

+The controlled project URL is the public location where the confirmed project displays its AI Foundations Source-Line Anchor.

+The controlled project URL must be controlled by the creator, founder, organization, or project requesting Anchor Confirmation.

+The controlled project URL must be real, accurate, publicly accessible, and connected to the confirmed project.

+The controlled project URL prevents misuse by requiring the confirmed anchor to resolve to a public location controlled by the verified project.

+The official Confirmed Anchors page maintained by Alyssa Solen must point to the controlled project URL.

+The controlled project URL must display, cite, or point back to the official AI Foundations Source-Line Anchor Confirmation.

+A project name alone does not prove Anchor Confirmation.

+A founder name alone does not prove Anchor Confirmation.

+An Anchor ID alone does not prove Anchor Confirmation.

+A copied source-line does not prove Anchor Confirmation.

+No controlled project URL means no confirmed anchor.

 ## Confirmed Anchor Format